cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/2-migration-info.md

 You have to inform your app about:

 1. The mapping between the consensus version(s) and the migration process(es).
-2. The mapping between this name and the module(s) consensus versions.
+2. The mapping between this name and the module(s) consensus version(s).

 Prepare these in turn.